degugj/lichessTesting/readme.md

 Magichess
 ============
-Magichess is an autonomous, internet connected smart chessboard that interfaces with the the lichess API (lichess.org/api).
+Magichess is an autonomous, internet connected smart chessboard that interfaces with the the [lichess API](lichess.org/api).

 **Contributors:**
   * Weishan Li CompE '21